david94zgz/ETL_Online_Payments/README.md

 Assumptions:
 - We can find payments paid and received by the same account.
 These are system mistakes and should be eliminated.
-- ETL should return the accounts with negative amounts in the same currency as it is stated in the balance dataset.
+- ETL should return the accounts with negative balance in the same currency as it is stated in the balance dataset.

 # Instructions